mmzsource/tankbattle/README.md

 ### Software Design / Maintainability

+- [ ] Replace yada.
+Its coersion magic does not fit well with how my brain works and I haven't found enough documentation or examples to finally see the light.
 - [ ] Align (and bundle?) with latest client
 - [ ] CI (build docker container)
 - [ ] Remove unused endpoint(s) (start & update)